TheYuriG/blog_lessons/discord_create_channels/README.md

 Second, this guide assumes you are using Javascript over Typescript.
 Feel free to use the documentation website (linked above) if you need assistance defining your types.

+Third, all code for the topics in these lessons will be available on this [GitHub repository](https://github.com/TheYuriG/blog_lessons/tree/master/discord_create_channels/commands).
+The code written is very verbose on purpose, as this article aims to help even the newest programmer to update their bot.
+You will see values being checked for true and then for false right after.
+This is intended because I want to make the code examples extremely clear and easy to understand for newer programmers.
+If you choose to copy my files and you are more experienced in writing Javascript, feel free to update the code as you see fit.

+Last, but not least, this article will briefly touch on the creation of certain Discord features, but will not dive deep into topics like editing a channel that already exists and setting permissions for channels.
+These topics can be used to write new Medium articles in the future if the interest is there.
+If you feel like you have some additional knowledge to share that can build on top of this article, feel free to visit the [GitHub repository page](https://github.com/TheYuriG/blog_lessons/tree/master/discord_create_channels/commands) and check the "How to contribute" section.

 ## Creating your first text channel

 Let's start with your basic file.
 I'll not have options added as I'm not assuming how configurable you will want to make this yet, but you can (and we will) add more options later.